Sudhir878786/sudhirreactapp/README.md

 # sudhirreactapp
-its my first basic rect app
+its my first basic music  app  using React

+to run//////////
+~npm install
+~npm run